 ONTAP 9 Manuals ( CA08871-402 )

-You can configure an ONTAP cluster to deliver AutoSupport messages to us.
+You can configure an ONTAP cluster to deliver AutoSupport messages to our company.
 As part of this, you can also send a copy of the messages to local email addresses, typically within your organization.
 You should prepare to configure AutoSupport by reviewing the available options.

-AutoSupport messages can be delivered to us using either the HTTP or SMTP protocol.
-To improve security you can use TLS with HTTP.
+AutoSupport messages can be delivered to NetApp using either HTTPS or SMTP protocols.
 Beginning with ONTAP 9.15.1, you can also use TLS with SMTP.

-• Only one delivery channel to us can be configured for the AutoSupport messages.
-You cannot use two protocols to deliver AutoSupport messages to us.
+• Only one delivery channel to NetApp can be configured for the AutoSupport messages.
+You cannot use two protocols to deliver AutoSupport messages to our company.

 • AutoSupport limits the maximum file size for each protocol.
 If the size of an AutoSupport message exceeds the configured limit, AutoSupport delivers as much of the message as possible but truncation will occur.

 • You can change the maximum file size if needed.
-See the command system node autosupport modify for more information.
+Learn more about system node autosupport modify.

 • Both protocols can be transported over IPv4 or IPv6 based on the address family to which the name resolves.